dfujim/bfit/README.md

 - [Matplotlib] : comprehensive library for creating static, animated, and interactive visualizations in [Python].
 - [pandas] : a fast, powerful, flexible and easy to use data analysis/manipulation tool.
+- [pytest] : a mature full-featured Python testing tool that helps you write better programs.
 - [PyYAML] : a next generation [YAML] parser and emitter for [Python].
 - [requests] : an elegant and simple [HTTP] library for [Python], built for human beings.